 Deadpan Snarker: Bender, who also is a superb Silent Snarker.
 The look he gives Brian when he sticks a pen up his nose is pretty priceless.
 Andy and Brian develop some snarkiness as well but not nearly to the degree of Bender.

 Dean Bitterman: Principal Vernon, who as Carl points out, wanted an easy job where children respected him, but couldn't handle the reality and lashed out against the children.
+At the same time, his mannerisms and facial expressions in many of his individual scenes indicate that he himself doesn't like coordinating the gang's Saturday detention.

 Deconstructed Trope: This film takes a very good look at what many of the "stock" characters of teen movies would be like if they existed in real life, and what their real motivations would be like.